Sale Alert — Early Black Friday mattress sales are live.

 6. Slightly More Bounce

-Hybrid mattresses have 0.82″ more bounce than average of 9.48″, based on all of our tests to date.
-Furthermore, latex hybrids are significantly more than average, being 2.93″ over the average.
+Most hybrid mattresses have more bounce than average of 8.80″, based on all of our tests to date.
+Memory foam hybrids are the one hybrid sub-type that has less bounce than average.

 Testing FactorsHybridsMemory Foam HybridsLatex HybridsAverage Mattress

 Below you can see how hybrid mattresses compare at different tiers of bounce.
-While there are some hybrids will lower bounce, most are with the high, very high, or extremely high bounce tier.
+While there are some hybrids will lower bounce, most are with the moderate bounce tier.

 Bounce FeelNumber of Hybrids Tested